SITE MENU

 • Turus Mara boat trips from Mull to Staffa/Iona.
 Get the ferry from Oban to Craignure and then board their courtesy (advance booking required).
 Telephone 01688 400 242 or freephone 08000 85 87 86.
 Alternatively, book through the Turus Mara office at 1 Waterfront (The Restaurant), Railway Pier, Oban (Tel: 01631 566999) or through the Oban Tourist Information Centre.

-• CalMac operates a day cruise to Coll plus a guided tour of the island.
+• CalMac operates a day cruise to the isle of Coll plus a guided tour of the island.
 Visit the CalMac ferry web site for details.
-Sundays, Mondays, Thursdays from May until end September.
+Sundays and Wednesdays during the summer.

 • Based in Easdale (south of Oban), Sea.fari Adventures (Oban) offer regular trips in a rigid inflatable boat.
 These include the Corryvreckan whirlpool, Colonsay, Iona/Staffa, the Garvellachs and whale watching.
 Visit Scotland 4 star wildlife trip boat operator.
 Private charter available.
 Tel: 01852 300003.